bingjetli/php-assignment-1/contribution-docs/code-style.md

 without the statement clipping outside the editor window.

+&nbsp;

-#### SETTING INDENTATION SETTINGS IN VSCODE
+>#### SETTING INDENTATION SETTINGS IN VSCODE
+>

-Open the command palette by pressing `CTRL+SHIFT+P` on the keyboard.
+>Open the command palette by pressing `CTRL+SHIFT+P` on the keyboard.
+>
+>

-Type "settings" in the textbox and select "Preferences: Open User Settings".
+>Type "settings" in the textbox and select "Preferences: Open User Settings".
+>
+>

-Type "indentation" inside the "Search Settings" textbox.
+>Type "indentation" inside the "Search Settings" textbox.
+>
+>

-Look for "Editor: Tab Size" and set that to "2".
+>Look for "Editor: Tab Size" and set that to "2".
+>
+>

-Finally look for "Editor: Insert Spaces" and make sure the checkbox is ticked.
+>Finally look for "Editor: Insert Spaces" and make sure the checkbox is ticked.

 &nbsp;